Industrial Rehabilitation Therapy

 Injury Prevention Education (IPE)

 A physical therapist works on-site with companies to provide various educational services from seminars on BackCare, Office Ergonomics, and Shoulder Care to injury consultation and on-site stretching programs.

 Functional Job Analysis (FJA)

 The FJA is a comprehensive, process of identifying and evaluating the physical demands of the work.
-Factors in developing an effective work injury prevention and management process involve analyzing the worker, the work, and the work site.
-Employee input is essential to this process and leads to credibility and validity of the Functional Job Description (FJD), written from the job information analyzed.
-Specially trained physical therapists work with employers to analyze jobs and write up detailed, functionally based, job descriptions.
-Accurate FJD’s are essential for a company to achieve ADA and EEOC compliance.
+Factors in developing an effective work injury prevention and management process involve analyzing the worker, the work, and the worksite.
+Employee input is essential to this process and leads to the credibility and validity of the Functional Job Description (FJD), written from the job information analyzed.
+Specially trained physical therapists work with employers to analyze jobs and write up detailed, functionally based job descriptions.
+Accurate FJD's are essential for a company to achieve ADA and EEOC compliance.

 Pre-Work Screening (PWS)

 A Pre-Work Screen tests the essential functions of a job based on the FJD.
-Employers can request job applicant’s take a PWS to determine safe physical and functional ability to perform specific tasks of the situation.
-To meet ADA/EEOC compliance the job applicant has received a “conditional offer” of employment from the employer before testing takes place.
-Functional testing may include activities such as lifting; force testing, push and pull, grip, postural tolerances, climbing, balance, and job simulation tasks.
-Physical therapists perform the Pre-Work Screens.
+Employers can request a job applicant to take a PWS to determine safe physical and functional ability to perform specific situations.
+To meet ADA/EEOC compliance, the job applicant has received a "conditional offer" of employment from the employer before testing takes place.
+Functional testing may include lifting, force testing, push and pull, grip, postural tolerances, climbing, balance, and job simulation tasks.
+Physical therapists perform Pre-Work Screens.

 Work Conditioning (WC)

-A physical therapist works with individuals who have been injured to evaluate and treat their work-related injury.
-Therapists that have exposure and experience in various workplace settings are better equipped to address these types of patients, and offer a more structured progression of exercise and work simulated activities.
+A physical therapist works with an injured individual to evaluate and treat their work-related injury.
+Therapists with exposure and experience in various workplace settings offer a structured exercise progression and work simulated activities.